coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

     The home page preview after adding the card grid.

 .. note::
  At this point you may notice that the cards aren't the same height.
-You can fix this two ways.
-One you can add the bootstrap
- CSS class of h-100 to each card, two you can add `$card-height: 100%` in the _variables.scss.
-If you use the sass option remember to compile the sass files.
- This is the most basic use case of card-grid check out :ref:`card-grid` for more information.

 To make all the cards equal height, We added bootstrap class h-100 to each card as seen here:

 .. figure:: images/tut03/h_100.jpeg